getdokan/dokan-app-build-script/README.md

     Password for the upload key.
 Can be same as store-password
 ```

-Then run `cd MyApp` and run the following command
+Now `cd MyApp` and run the following command

 ```bash
   build-android --first-name=John --last-name=Doe --city=LosAngeles --state=California --country=US --store-password=somepassword --key-password=somepassword
 ```

 This will perform the [code signing](https://developer.android.com/studio/publish/app-signing) of the app and generate an `app.aab` inside `MyApp/android/app/build/outputs/bundle/release/` directory.
-Your new app has been built and is ready to be uploaded to Google Play Store
+Your new app has been built and is ready to be uploaded to Google Play Store.